eProsima/Integration-Service-docs/docs/communicatedds.rst

 This example shows how *IS* can communicate two *participants* that belong to different *domains*.

-To execute the example properly, we must first compile the example itself, from the `domain_change example location <https://github.com/eProsima/Integration-Service/tree/feature/TCP_DynTypes/examples/domain_change>`_.
+To execute the example properly, it's mandatory to compile the example itself, from the `domain_change example location <https://github.com/eProsima/Integration-Service/tree/feature/TCP_DynTypes/examples/domain_change>`_.

 Linux: